 - SteriPen — To make tap water safe to drink in Mexico City–we loved having ours and have used it in 7+ countries without issue.

 - RuMe Medium Shopping Tote — Perfect for shopping at the markets!

 - Weather appropriate clothes — Far from the hot temperatures Mexico can be associated with, Mexico City maintains a crisp, cool climate year-round.
 Check the weather before packing your bags!

 - Pacsafe — To protect valuable belongings in your lodging.

 Ultimately, we adored Mexico City!
 We fully plan to go back–and not just to hit the museums that we were disappointed to miss.
 This is a city that is teeming with life and activity and is exciting for anyone interested in food, culture, history, archaeology, art, or any other number of fascinating subjects.

 Don’t travel to Mexico City without travel insurance!
 We use and recommend World Nomads for their affordability, ease of purchasing & the clarity of their contract.

-Some links in this itinerary for three days in Mexico City are affiliate links.
+Some links in this itinerary for 3 days in Mexico City are affiliate links.
 If you click through one of these links, we may earn a small commission at no extra cost to you.
 We are committed to only ever recommending products and services that we personally use and like.